 “White Room” is one of the band’s finest compositions and arguably the greatest opener to any rock album ever.
 Bruce’s commanding lead vocal is sustained by Clapton’s wah-wah guitar and Baker’s ingenious 5/4 time keeping.
 The lyrics, written by Pete Brown, are also a highlight.
 “Sitting on Top of the World” is all heavy blues, reminiscent of what Led Zeppelin would be doing just a year or so later.
 Baker gets all sentimental on “Passing the Time”, until about half way into the song they unexpectedly break out into a desperate sprint, as if being chased down a mountain by a sudden landslide.
 “As You Said” is classic Bruce, and an indicator of where he would soon be heading as a solo artist.

 Composed and recited by Baker, “Pressed Rat and Warthog” is a strange animal indeed, like Wind in the Willows set to hard rock.
 Pappalardi plays trumpet and flute, just in case the listener might be wondering, proving that he was more than a mere producer but also a talented musician as well.
 On “Politician” Bruce and Brown take a cynical stab at the political establishment.
 Clapton’s guitars criss-cross each other from one speaker to another, while floating around the room.
 Good thing I’m not on drugs.
 Or maybe I should be when listening to this music.
-Actually you may need to be on at least something to get through “Those Were the Days”, yet another Baker tune, and one which I can’t say adds all that much to the record.
-Not so their cover of Albert King’s “Born Under a Bad Sign”, on which Clapton’s subtle though vicious lead guitar complements Bruce’s expressive vocals perfectly.
+Actually you may need to be on at least something to get through “Those Were the Days”, yet another Baker tune, although not so their cover of Albert King’s “Born Under a Bad Sign”, on which Clapton’s subtle though vicious lead guitar complements Bruce’s expressive vocals perfectly.
 The Bruce/Brown collaboration “Deserted Cities of the Heart” is not only a fantastic song title, but also a fine conclusion to the studio side of the album as a whole.

 As for the live portion of the record, that’s another beast entirely.
 The first side roars off with one of Cream’s (and Clapton’s) most definitive and memorable performances, their inimitable interpretation of Robert Johnson’s “Crossroads”, an exciting four minute tour de force which Clapton has since rarely bettered (not that he himself would probably agree with me).
 Willie Dixon’s “Spoonful” gets an extended and largely improvised workout, although at sixteen minutes it perhaps tends to stretch the listener’s tolerance just a little, no matter how impressive Cream’s instrumental skills are.
 The seven minute “Traintime” has Jack blowing his harmonica like some old bluesman of yore, while “Toad” has the trio pushing their collective imaginations to the absolute limit.
 Baker’s near tribal drum solo I’m sure must have been an exciting event for those in attendance, but like the majority of drum solos, doesn’t really translate all that well when sitting in the comfort of your living room while slowly sipping on a pint of Guinness.